-Located along the shore of Long Island Sound, the Fairfield region is a short drive from New York City.
-It includes the towns of Stamford, Darien, Norwalk, Westport, Fairfield, and Bridgeport.
-Good restaurants, with a special cluster in the SoNo section of Norwalk, a waterfront area with lots of hip restaurants and shops.
-Family attractions include Beardsley Zoo, Discovery Museum, and the Barnum Museum in Bridgeport; Maritime Aquarium and the Stepping Stones Museum for Children in Norwalk; and the Stamford Museum & Nature Center in Stamford.
+Located along the shore of Long Island Sound, Fairfield County is a short drive from New York City.
+Its boundaries include the towns of Greenwich, Danbury, Southbury, Stratford, Shelton, and Bridgeport, CT.
+Good restaurants, with a special cluster in the SoNo section of Norwalk, CT, a waterfront area with lots of hip restaurants and shops.
+Family attractions include Beardsley Zoo, Discovery Museum, and the Barnum Museum in Bridgeport, CT; Maritime Aquarium and the Stepping Stones Museum for Children in Norwalk, CT; and the Stamford Museum & Nature Center in Stamford, CT.

-North and east of the Fairfield region and also on Long Island Sound, the New Haven region is home to Yale University, which is loved for its fine architecture and excellent art museums, including the Yale Center for British Art and the Yale University Art Gallery.
-New Haven calls itself the birthplace of pizza in America, with the pies served in old legendary pizzerias like Frank Pepe Pizzeria Napoletana, Frank Pepe's The Spot, and Modern Apizza.
-Downtown New Haven bustles with dining and cultural activities, and it is becoming known and loved for its blossoming food truck offerings.
+North and east of the Fairfield region and also on Long Island Sound, New Haven, CT is home to Yale University, which is loved for its fine architecture and excellent science & art museums, including the Yale Center for British Art and the Yale University Art Gallery.
+New Haven calls itself the "birthplace of pizza in America", with the pies served in old legendary pizzerias like Frank Pepe's Pizzeria Napoletana, Sally's Apizza and Modern Apizza.
+New Haven's downtown and harborfront are bustling with dining and cultural activities, and it is known and loved for its blossoming food truck offerings.

 As you move along the coast in either direction to the smaller cities and towns, alive with historic New England charm.
 Town centers of Milford, Branford, Guilford, and Madison, CT are expansive, pleasant and perfect for a weekend stroll or picnic.
 The coastline is also quite scenic, with beaches and some small islands that you can tour by boat.